basarat/demo-typestyle/03-media/script.md

 ```js
 import { style, media } from "typestyle";
 ```

-You can use the media function to specify CSS breakpoints. e.g. when the width becomes at least 500px we can bump up the fontSize.
+The first argument to the media function is the media query.
+This argument can be  followed by any number of style objects.
+Here we have specified that when the width becomes at least 500px bump up the fontSize for this className.

 ```js
 const className = style(